lwjglgamedev/lwjglbook-bookcontents/chapter-17/chapter-17.md

 }
 ```

-In the `render` method of the `SceneRender` class we just need to populate those uniforms prior to tendre the models:
+In the `render` method of the `SceneRender` class we just need to populate those uniforms prior to render the models:

 ```java
 public class SceneRender {